 All high school staff stands accountable for students' whereabouts and behavior.
 Teachers, as well as all other high school personnel, have the right and the responsibility to exercise authority in situations where student behavior is inappropriate.
 The high school administration asks that all students honor such authority.
 Failure to obey a reasonable request made by a staff member constitutes insubordination.
 Most students at the high school do respect authority and need no further reminder of this staff responsibility.
-See Old Policy 6107 for details.
+See Board Policy 218.